justcallmeahann/fazzpay-next/README.md

 ## Overview

-NextAuth.js is a complete open-source app wallet solution.
+Fazzpay Next is a complete open-source app wallet solution.

 This is an example application that shows how `fazzpay` is applied to a basic Next.js app.